Malik0502/WebChess/README.md

 ## Installation & Start

+1. navigate to folder with project in it
-- npm install
+2. npm install
-- npm run dev
+3. npm run dev
+4. open browser and enjoy playing